EladBeber/CTFlearn-Writeups/Forensics/Medium/DUMPSTER/README.md

 The second file is a dump of the heap from the program as you can notice here:\

 <img width="535" alt="Capture" src="https://user-images.githubusercontent.com/57364083/68750188-26485100-0608-11ea-95bc-fe1c86574c39.PNG">
 So we need to analyze the dump to catch where the user input the pass.\
 We will use the program **visualvm** .
-Before we start i recommend to you to explore the dump by yourself and do a full analyze and exploring for undersand to deep.
+Before we start i recommend to you to explore the dump by yourself and do a full analyze and exploring for good understanding.

 ## Analyze